 - 1. Submit a complete and valid financial aid application.
 Applications accepted are the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA). - 2.
-Submit an application for admission to BTC and attend a financial aid-eligible program for the purpose of obtaining a degree or certificate at the college. - 3.
-Submit all required information and documentation. - 4.
-Maintain satisfactory academic progress in their program of study as defined by the financial aid Satisfactory Academic Progress Policy. - 5.
-Are not in default on any previous student loans or do not owe repayment on any grants received from BTC or another institution.
-Students who have a loan in default may get assistance from ionTuition with resolving their defaulted loan. - 6.
+Submit an application for admission to BTC and attend a financial aid-eligible program for the purposes of obtaining a degree or certificate at the college. - 3.
+Submit all required information and documentation. - Maintain satisfactory academic progress in their program of study as defined by the financial aid Satisfactory Academic Progress Policy. - Are not in default on any previous student loans or do not owe a repayment on any grants received from BTC or another institution.
+Some federal student loan borrowers in default may regain eligibility under the Fresh Start Initiative. - 6.
 Enroll in a minimum number of credits required for various financial aid programs. - 7.
 Are a high school graduate, have a GED, or have completed homeschooling as defined by state law or gained eligibility under Ability to Benefit.